Summary

 Google Gemini

-Gemini’s function calling follows a similar pattern but with its own API format.
+Gemini’s function calling follows a similar pattern but uses its own API format.
 Tool definitions use FunctionDeclaration objects, and responses include function_call parts.
-Gemini supports both automatic and manual function calling modes, and can handle parallel function calls similar to Claude and GPT.
+Gemini supports both automatic and manual function calling modes and can handle parallel function calls, as Claude and GPT do.

-The key difference with Gemini is its tight integration with Google’s ecosystem — function calling works seamlessly with Google Search, Google Maps, and other Google APIs as built-in tools.
+The principal difference with Gemini is its tight integration with the Google ecosystem: function calling works seamlessly with Google Search, Google Maps, and other Google APIs as built-in tools.

 Provider Comparison